DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets.} As described in Section~\ref{subsec:data_distillation}, our data pipeline yields three distinct subsets based on a strict video-level split.
-First, we construct \textbf{DeepSport-CoT-15k}, consisting of 15k high-quality, LLM-filtered CoT QA pairs used specifically for the SFT cold-start phase.
+First, we construct \textbf{DeepSport-CoT-14k}, consisting of 14k high-quality, LLM-filtered CoT QA pairs used specifically for the SFT cold-start phase.
 Second, for the reinforcement learning phase, we utilize \textbf{DeepSport-RL-63k}, which comprises 63k original, unified QA pairs (prompt plus ground truth answer) serving as the environment prompts.
 Finally, we evaluate performance on our held-out Testing Benchmark, containing 6.7k QA pairs that cover all tasks and sports to ensure a rigorous evaluation.

-\paragraph{Implementation Details.} We select Qwen2.5-VL-7B~\citep{bai2025qwen2} as our backbone model, processing video inputs at a resolution of $640 \times 360$.
-Our training pipeline consists of two stages: we first fine-tune the model on the DeepSport-CoT-15k set for 1 epoch, followed by reinforcement learning via our tool-based GRPO algorithm with a batch size of 32 and a rollout number of 8 on the DeepSport-RL-63k set for 300 steps.
+\paragraph{Implementation Details.} We select Qwen2.5-VL-7B~\cite{bai2025qwen2} as our backbone model, processing video inputs at a resolution of $640 \times 360$.
+Our training pipeline consists of two stages: we first fine-tune the model on the DeepSport-CoT-14k set for 1 epoch \textbf{following the 5-stage curriculum learning design}, followed by reinforcement learning via our tool-based GRPO algorithm with a batch size of 32 and a rollout number of 8 on the DeepSport-RL-63k set for 300 steps.
 The model is trained to generate up to 12,800 tokens per response.
 Training was performed on 8 $\times$ H20 GPUs for totaling 796 GPU hours.

-\paragraph{Baselines.} We compare DeepSport against a comprehensive suite of MLLMs, including both open- and closed-source models.
-Specifically, we select models from the Qwen family (Qwen2.5-VL-7B-Instruct as our primary baseline for direct comparison, Qwen3-VL-8B-Instruct/Thinking, and Qwen3-VL-235B-A22B-Thinking~\cite{bai2025qwen2, qwen3technicalreport}), as well as InternVL3.5-14B~\citep{wang2025internvl3_5} and Video-R1~\citep{feng2025video}.
-For evaluation, we uniformly sample 16 frames per video.
+\paragraph{Baselines.} We compare DeepSport against a comprehensive suite of MLLMs using uniform 16-frame sampling per video, including both open- and closed-source models .
+Specifically, we select models from the Qwen family (Qwen2.5-VL-7B-Instruct as our primary baseline for direct comparison, Qwen3-VL-8B-Instruct/Thinking, and Qwen3-VL-235B-A22B-Thinking~\cite{bai2025qwen2, qwen3technicalreport}), as well as InternVL3.5-14B~\cite{wang2025internvl3_5} and Video-R1~\cite{feng2025video}.
+In addition, we evaluate DeepSport under alternative frame-sampling strategies, including T$^*$~\cite{ye2025trethinkingtemporalsearch} and VideoITG~\cite{wang2025videoitgmultimodalvideounderstanding}, and we further compare against the soccer-specific model SoccerChat~\cite{gautam2025soccerchatintegratingmultimodaldata}.